What is construction management?

 Average Salary

-A Contract Administrator oversees the planning, negotiation, and delivery of contracts on construction projects.
-They are responsible for ensuring that contracts are properly drafted and executed by both parties.
+Oversees the planning, negotiation and delivery of contracts on construction projects.
+This role is responsible for ensuring that contracts are properly drafted and executed by both parties.

 Builder